 Plan for mess and clutter…

 Maybe your solution is a staging area for gifts and wrapping materials.
 Maybe you designate a portion of your kitchen counter for cookie stuff.
-Maybe you shove everything into one room and try not to think about it.
+Maybe you shove everything into one room and try not to think about it (a strategy that has worked well for me for years because hey…I can handle the denial.)

 Mess and clutter send my OCD brain into overdrive and it helps me a lot when I get ahead of it a little bit instead of letting it sneak up on me.